Ninja Forms +

 Customize product and purchase details

 Seeing nothing but a new customer and a payment amount in your account is a pain.
-You want a Stripe plugin for WordPress that can do better.
+Select a Stripe plugin for WordPress that can do better.

 Easily pass product details such as name, image, description, and custom values with every transaction.